tylerelias/Project-42/README.md

 # Project-42

-A back-end application written in Node.js using MongoDB is a storage solution.
+A back-end application written in Node.js using MongoDB as a storage solution.

 The server will be hosting a nation simulation that is meant to replicate economies, politics and social aspects.
 Implementation of features has not begun as the project is a WIP.